sqdlab/SQDToolz/docs/Developer/ZI_QASM.md

 - All `play` functions within a `defcal` block start from the same time point (unless they are on the same line; in which case they play sequentially)
 - All `play` functions from different `defcal` blocks must play sequentially.

 Thus, if there was a `rx` on a drive line on a given qubit, and `cpl` on its flux line, these pulses must appear sequentially.
 If they were wrapped in the same `defcal` block then they play concurrently.
-The compiler implicitly adds a
+The compiler implicitly adds a synchronisation point for the given qubit upon playing the custom pulses in the `defcal` block.

 ## Variable scoping